alhassankhedr/alhassankhedr/README.md

 ---

-### ⚡ When I'm Not Building
+### ⚡ Outside of Work

 You'll find me spending time with family, reading, or watching sci-fi.
-I also enjoy rowing and volleyball.
+I also enjoy swimming, rowing and volleyball.